-As the quantitative and multi-asset specialist of PGIM, we combine the agility of an independently run boutique with the stability and scale of one of the world's top-15 asset managers.
-For over 45 years, we have designed proprietary methods that seek to solve beyond alpha by combining the latest technology with scalable, rigorous risk controls to nimbly build and manage diversified and customized solutions that help solve clients' evolving challenges.
-We manage portfolios across equities, multi asset, and liquid alts for a global client base with \$94.8 billion in assets under management as of 12/31/2023.
+As the quantitative and multi-asset specialist of PGIM, we combine the agility of an independently run boutique with the stability and scale of a leading global institutional asset manager.
+For nearly 50 years, we have designed proprietary methods that seek to solve beyond alpha by combining the latest technology with scalable, rigorous risk controls to nimbly build and manage diversified and customized solutions that help solve clients' evolving challenges.
+We manage portfolios for a global client base with \$103 billion in assets under management/ administration as of September 30, 2024.